docker/docs/docker-for-aws/persistent-data-volumes.md

 ### Use a unique volume per task (using EBS):

-A unique `local` Cloudstor volume backed by a specified type of EBS can be created and mounted for each task in a swarm service using a templatized notation with the `docker service create` CLI.
+A unique `relocatable` Cloudstor volume backed by a specified type of EBS can be created and mounted for each task in a swarm service using a templatized notation with the `docker service create` CLI.
 Creation of new EBS volumes typically takes a few minutes.
-The volume options (besides `backing=local` indicating `local` EBS backed volumes) are:
+The volume options (besides `backing=local` indicating `relocatable` EBS backed volumes) are:
 1. `size` : Required parameter that indicates the size of the EBS volumes to create in GB.
 2. `ebstype` : Optional parameter that indicates the type of the EBS volumes to create, for example gp2, io1, st1, sc1.
 The default `ebstype` is Standard/Magnetic.
 For further details about EBS volume types, please see http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html.
 3. `iops` : Required if `ebstype` specified is `io1` i.e. provisioned IOPs.
 Needs to be in the appropriate range as required by EBS.